ChgygLin/rtl8188ftv_Allwinner/README.md

 ## Installation

 Begin by installing kernel headers for your operating system.
 For example, in Armbian, we'll run armbian-config and go to Software > Headers_install.
-Once that is complete, reboot.
+Once that is complete, reboot your system.

 Now, run `uname -a`, note your version number (not kernel version), and add it to the first command:
 1) `apt install -y dkms make git linux-headers-current-sunxi=xx.yy.z` (replace xx.yy.z with your version number)